maiziex/Aquila/README.md

 ##### --chr_start, --chr_end: if you only want to assembly some chromosomes or only one chromosome.
 For example: use "--chr_start 1 --chr_end 5"  will assemble chromsomes 1,2,3,4,5.
 Use "--chr_start 2 --chr_end 2" will only assemlby chromosome 2. (*Notes: Use 23 for "chrX")

 To use the above option "--chr_start, --chr_end", it is recommended(not required) to run the below command first to save more time for step1.
+(This step is recommended if your computing node is not reliable and may break down very often)
 ```
 python Aquila/bin/Aquila_step0_sortbam.py --bam_file possorted_bam.bam --out_dir Assembly_results_S12878 --num_threads_for_samtools_sort 30
 ```